Home

 2. In addition to classrooms, teachers require a variety of support spaces.
 Noting that some of the following tasks require specialized rooms, and that trying to achieve too many of them in one "office" can lead to logistical, morale and confidentiality problems, teachers need places to:

-• configure and check equipment that the students will need this week
+• configure and check equipment and materials that the students will need this week

-• gather thoughts, read, mark and do other silent tasks
+• gather thoughts, read, mark, plan and do other silent tasks

 • talk to a colleague (privately)